loftwah/linux-for-pirates/README.md

 A graph database is a type of database that is designed to store and organize data in a way that is similar to a graph.
 Graph databases are often used to store and analyze data that is connected in some way, such as social networks or supply chains.

-Some examples of graph databases are Neo4j, ArangoDB, and OrientDB.
+Some examples of graph databases are [Neo4j](https://neo4j.com/), [ArangoDB](https://www.arangodb.com/) , and [OrientDB](https://orientdb.org/).

 ##### noSQL

 A noSQL database is a type of database that is designed to store and organize data in a way that is different from traditional relational databases. noSQL databases are often used to store large amounts of data, and they are often more flexible and scalable than relational databases.

-Some examples of noSQL databases are MongoDB, CouchDB, and Cassandra.
+Some examples of noSQL databases are [MongoDB](https://www.mongodb.com/), [CouchDB](https://couchdb.apache.org/), and [Cassandra](https://cassandra.apache.org/).

 ##### SQL

 A SQL database is a type of database that is designed to store and organize data in a way that is similar to a spreadsheet.
 SQL databases are often used to store structured data, and they are often more efficient and reliable than noSQL databases.

-Some examples of SQL databases are MySQL, PostgreSQL, and Microsoft SQL Server.
+Some examples of SQL databases are [MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/), and [SQLite](https://www.sqlite.org/index.html).

 #### Design

 A UX designer is responsible for designing the user experience of your network.
 UX designers often work on tasks such as:

-Researching and analyzing user needs: UX designers might research and analyze user needs, such as the tasks that users need to perform and the problems that they need to solve.
+**Researching and analyzing user needs:** UX designers might research and analyze user needs, such as the tasks that users need to perform and the problems that they need to solve.

-Designing user interfaces: UX designers might design user interfaces that are easy to use and that meet the needs of users.
+**Designing user interfaces:** UX designers might design user interfaces that are easy to use and that meet the needs of users.

-Developing prototypes: UX designers might develop prototypes to test and validate their designs.
+**Developing prototypes:** UX designers might develop prototypes to test and validate their designs.

-Collaborating with other teams: UX designers might work closely with other teams such as development, QA, and marketing to ensure that the user experience of your network is effective and meets the needs of users.
+**Collaborating with other teams:** UX designers might work closely with other teams such as development, QA, and marketing to ensure that the user experience of your network is effective and meets the needs of users.

 You might imagine that a UX designer is responsible for designing the user experience of your network.
 They play a crucial role in ensuring that the user experience is effective and meets the needs of users.